andrerferrer/dedemos/README.md

 - [Day Month Year Demo](https://github.com/andrerferrer/day-month-year-demo#goal) - How to display a date input in simple form in the day-month-year format.

 ### Tags
-- [Filter by Tags](https://github.com/andrerferrer/filter-by-tags-demo) - How to filter by tags.
 - [Create a model with tags](https://github.com/andrerferrer/model-with-tags-demo#goal) - How to create a model with tags.
 - [Create several tags at once](https://github.com/andrerferrer/create-multiple-tags-demo#goal) - How to create several tags at once.